Miscarriage: Are You Ok?

 In this deeply personal blog, Gail explains how her own experience of miscarriage shaped her view of infertility, and the struggles faced by all who experience it.

-Recently, I read Megan Markle’s unique opinion piece in the New York Times detailing her experience with miscarriage.
-The Losses We Share is unique not just because Megan is high-profile, but that she spoke publicly about a topic that is often swept aside and shrouded in private grief.
+Recently, I read Meghan Markle’s unique opinion piece in the New York Times detailing her experience with miscarriage.
+The Losses We Share is unique not just because Meghan is high-profile, but that she spoke publicly about a topic that is often swept aside and shrouded in private grief.
 The unfortunate effect of keeping the grief of miscarriage private is that many women who have been through this may feel that the loss is shameful or insignificant.
 In reality it is neither.
 It is the loss of a much anticipated child that will never be.

 I had been trying to get pregnant and when I missed my period, I was delighted to find that the home pregnancy test I took was positive.
 I was elated as I had worried that I would be one of the many who experiences secondary infertility.
 I already had my son but it was taking much longer to get pregnant this time around.
 I desperately wanted to have a second child and I was sure this was going to be my little girl.
 I shared the positive results with friends and family, not waiting the recommended 12 weeks.
 It never occurred to me that I would have a miscarriage.